apache/pulsar/site2/docs/functions-quickstart.md

    ```

    You can see the source code of `AddWindowFunction` [here](https://github.com/apache/pulsar/blob/master/pulsar-functions/java-examples/src/main/java/org/apache/pulsar/functions/api/examples/AddWindowFunction.java).
-   More information about the yaml config see [here](functions-cli.md#yaml-configurations-for-pulsar-functions).
+   For more information about the yaml config, see the [reference](functions-cli.md#yaml-configurations-for-pulsar-functions).

 2. In the same terminal window as step 1, verify the function's configurations.